couchbase-partners/amazon-eks-couchbase/README.md

 ![kubectl](/images/kubectl.png)

+Note: no one has adequately explained what the dns.yaml does.
+It's not entirely clear it's required to set up the operator.

 ## Deploying the Operator

 Once you have an EKS cluster deployed and a running kubectl, you're ready to deploy the Operator.
 The documentation on that is [here](http://docs.couchbase.com/prerelease/couchbase-operator/beta/overview.html).